Planning to get a balance bike for your child?

 This balance bike earned our pick as most unique design because of its complete dedication to step-thru design.
 This bike, built by Retrospec, a company who specializes in throwback bikes, skateboards and paddleboards, focuses on safety and ease of use.

 The top bar, if you can still call it that, drops all the way down to allow easy step through for kids.
 In fact, the top bar is so low that it incorporates a footrest into its design.

-This bike also features adjustable handlebars and an adjustable seat, giving it a broad age range of use from 20 months to 5 years.
+This bike also features adjustable handlebars and seat height, giving it a broad age range of use from 18 months to 5 years.
 The Retrospec Cub comes in an impressive 17 different color options.

 Having dreams of your little guy or girl riding their first road bike, head down, hands on the drops like a criterium racer.
 Well, dream no more.

-Early Rider, a company that has spent the past 12 years designing two-wheeled machines that get kids to be independently mobile, is set to prepare your toddler for that experience with a balance bike clearly inspired by adult road bikes.
+Early Rider, a company that has spent the past 12 years designing two-wheeled machines that get kids to be independently mobile, is set to prepare your little one for that experience with a balance bike clearly inspired by adult road bikes.

 With its drop handlebars, Easy Rider’s offering is certainly one-of-a-kind for balance bikes that are on the market.
-This bike also features pneumatic tires, a carbon fiber seat post and a leather saddle.
+This bike also features pneumatic tires, a carbon fibre seat post and a leather saddle.

 This is truly for parents who want to get their tyke ready for a future road bike.
 Your child better like silver because that’s the only color Easy Rider does for any of its bikes.
 And if you like the looks, be prepared to pay for it.
 This is one of the most expensive balance bikes on the market.

 There aren’t many wood balance bikes on this list, and there’s a reason for that.